roytang/blog/content/post/2006/07/nationals-qualifier-july-30-2006.md

-Horror of horrors&#8230;I've now faced variations on two decks that I played before in Nationals Qualifiers.
-Unfortunately, Firemane Control was not a matchup I was anticipating&#8230;and it's a pretty bad matchup for me as well.
+Horror of horrors...
+I've now faced variations on two decks that I played before in Nationals Qualifiers.
+Unfortunately, Firemane Control was not a matchup I was anticipating... and it's a pretty bad matchup for me as well.
 I have no way to stop the recurring Angels / Shard Phoenix (no Azorius GMs show up to save the day), and my creatures are too small to overtake his awesome lifegain.
 This deck packs Isperia the Inscrutable!